aninditadash/java_basics/README.md

 long longIntegerNumL = 2147483648L; // Works fine
 ```

+**Wrapper classes in Java** are the ones whose objects represent primitive data types, i.e. wrapper classes convert primitive datatypes into objects.
+They provide the feature of autoboxing and unboxing.

 **Overflow and Underflow in Java:** overflow and underflow (observed in Integer and Floating-point datatypes) refer to runtime conditions where the result of an arithmetic operation exceeds the maximum or falls below the minimum value that a data type can represent.

 - Overflow occurs when a calculation produces a value larger than the maximum value that can be stored in the assigned data type.